jawn/budget/README.md

 # to do

+## read expenses from the bank csv, sum by category

-- [ ] add bank account field to expense Class
+- [x] add field to expense Class
-- [ ] import expenses from CSV
+- [x] import expenses from bank CSV
+- [x] create main report executable